zhangzhics/CITS5503_Sem2/Labs/Lab8.md

 ## Technologies Covered

-Ubuntu
+* Ubuntu
-AWS
+* AWS
-Amazon SageMaker
+* Amazon SageMaker
-S3
+* S3
-boto3
+* boto3
-Python
+* Python

+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background